dustintharper/dustintharper.github.io/README.txt

 Hi and welcome!
-I'm still learning a lot about GitHub, but I'm having a fun time doing it.

-You can check out my published work on Academia.edu or ResearchGate.
+You can check out my published work here or through Google Scholar.

 Website by:
 Dimension by HTML5 UP